- As low as $578/Night

 - Mini Golf Courses

-Myrtle Beach is also home to a number of impressive festivals.
+Myrtle Beach is also home to a number of appealing festivals.
 Check out the Myrtle Beach International Film Festival or the world-famed Blue Crab Festival and as always, choose Wyndham Towers on the Grove for all of your lodging needs.

 About the Area

-Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is near theme parks and near the beach.
+Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is near theme parks and on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Consider Burroughs & Chapin Pavilion Place for a night out or Family Kingdom Amusement Park if you're traveling with kids.
 Motor boating, surfing/body boarding, and fishing offer great chances to get out on the surrounding water, or you can seek out an adventure with horse riding nearby.

 Special Instructions